From the author:

 Cavemen of modernity

 People used to live in caves.
 And today?
 We also live in caves.
 Only that they are now called houses.
 And we live there because we need our private, comfortable rooms.
 People used to come out of the caves and houses to get food.
 Or they went to war.
 And today we're going out to indulge in consumption, polish our status, and work.
 And the latter may feel like war to some.
 Today the battlefield is called "open-plan office" for many people.
-Everyone is under surveillance.
+Everyone is under observation.
 Often only the toilet remains as a retreat.
 Everyone has to do it - always.

 If you can not do that, even though you might want to, you're out of the game too soon.
 Because there is no time to lose.
 After all, it's about cutting costs, increasing sales, and producing more and more growth.
 It has long been evident that the constant presence, the noise level and the climate in most open-plan offices or overstaffed small offices, especially for the introverted, but also for the extroverted are always higher - especially health - load.
 The annual reports of the health insurance companies speak volumes.
 If then added a highly sensitive temperament, then the office worlds are no longer bearable for many people - even if the willingness to perform is right, the payment fits and the job itself is fun.